AshishYadav2210/handwritten-text-line-detection/README.md

 Why is this project useful?

-It is a required first step in text recognition as text recognition works only after the text is segmented, and text lines help the segmentation of text.
+-It is a required first step in text recognition as text recognition works only after the text is segmented, and text lines help the segmentation of text.

 How to Contribute:

-Fork and work on a new separate branch.
+-Fork and work on a new separate branch.
-Create the pull request after testing of the code.
+-Create the pull request after testing of the code.